AgnosPCB/documentation/docs/how_to/terminology.md

 ## **Neural Network**

 In machine learning, neural network refers to a group of artificial neurons organized in a specific way to perform a specific task.
 Each neuron represents a mathematical function.
 In the case of **AgnosPCB**, these neurons perform a visual inspection for defects in PCBAs.
-The interconnection architecture of these neurons is constantly being improved to incrase the fault detection rates.
+The interconnection architecture of these neurons is constantly being improved to increase the fault detection rates.

 ![Neural Network Architecture](../assets/v7/neural_networks.webp){width=700px, .center}